SmogDr/edar_coursebook/docs/08-functional_p.md

 ```

 Thus, we wish to write a function that not only imports these files into a data
-frame but also extracts the part of the filename (i.e., PA019 and PA020) as one
+frame but also extracts the part of the file name (i.e., PA019 and PA020)
-of the data columns (otherwise, when the data were, combined we might not know
-what data was associated with a given sensor!).
+as one of the data columns (otherwise, when the data were combined we might not know what data was associated with a given sensor!).
 In this function we will also
 include a step to clean up the newly created data frame with a call to
 `dplyr::select()` to retain only a few variables of interest.
 Seeing that these
 files are .csv, we can leverage `readr::read_csv`